COSC481W-2021Winter/capstone-project-mohcamanagement/INSTALL.md

 6. XAMPP offers a variety of components that you can install, such as MySQL, phpMyAdmin, PHP, Apache, and more.
 You must select to install MySQL, PHP, and Apache.
 7. Click the `Next` button.
 8. Use the default installed location.
-(Or choose another folder to install the software in the ìSelect a folderî field.)
+(Or choose another folder to install the software in the Select a folder field.)
 9. Click the `Next` button.
 10. Select the language for the XAMPP Control Panel.
 11. Click the `Next` button.